 - In addition to informing your boss and supervisor, always inform your colleagues if you are taking a leave of absence.

-There are several reasons someone might need to take a leave of absence from work.
+There are several reasons someone might need to be off work for an extended period of time.

 Good Reasons to Take Leave of Absence From Work

-There are several good reasons to take a leave of absence from work.
-Some of the most common examples include the birth of a new trial, adopting a new child, providing care for a family member who is seriously ill, or taking a leave of absence to serve in the military.
+Some of the best personal reasons include giving birth or adopting a new child, providing care for a family member who is seriously ill, or taking a leave of absence to serve in the military.

 If you have developed a serious health condition yourself, you can also take a leave of absence from work that is protected by FMLA.
-If you want to take a leave of absence that is protected by FMLA, you may need to have documentation from a healthcare provider or other regulatory authority, such as your military commander (if you are taking a leave for military reasons).
+If you want to take a leave of absence that is protected by FMLA, you may need to have documentation from a healthcare provider or other regulatory authority, such as your military commander (if you are taking a military leave).

 Bad Reasons to Take Leave of Absence From Work

-In general, if you are requesting a leave of absence because of a bad situation you created, your employer will probably be hesitant to give you a voluntary leave.
+In general, if you want to go on leave because of a bad situation you created, your employer will probably be hesitant to give you a voluntary leave.

 How long can you take a leave of absence from work?